 These two new factual series are indicative of Storynory broadening its vision to be an educational service.

 How we produce our stories

 In short, it takes a lot of time.
 Bertie spends a day (sometimes two days) writing the story.
 Jana proofs the writing.
 Our actors do their homework preparing and prepping the narration.
-We set a date for the recording in Paddington, London, and the actor comes over.
 We usually record two or three stories in a session lasting approximately one and a half hours.
 Either Jana or Bertie records the session.
 The audio then has to be edited - (usually by Jana) taking out all the stops, starts, retakes, and pauses for the London Underground to pass underneath our studio (rumbling our microphone).
 Often we spend more time adding music and sound effects - this can take half a day or so.
 We also need an illustration which we commission from an artist (when we have funds) or licence from a library such as Shutterstock or, as is often the case these days, Bertie draws a picture.
 Finally we upload the audio to Libsyn which hosts our audio and publish the story on WordPress.